SEO

 2. Case sensitivity: URL paths are case-sensitive.
 Disallow: /Private/ does not block /private/.

-3. Testing is mandatory: Use Google Search Console's robots.txt tester to verify that Googlebot interprets the file correctly.
+5. Testing is mandatory: Use Search Console's robots.txt report and URL Inspection tool to verify that Googlebot can fetch the file and that important URLs are not blocked.

 Common Mistakes